freeradical13/freeradical13.github.io/index.md

 #### Metabolism

 [Metabolism][] is the sum of all chemical reactions that take place in an organism.
 [Catabolism][] breaks down bonds in organic molecules to harvest energy.
 [Anabolism][] synthesizes organic molecules using energy (substances are bonded and heat is released).
-[Homeostasis][] is a mechanism that uses metabolism to keep certain factors in particular ranges if possible, such as temperature, pH, etc.
+[Homeostasis][] is a mechanism that uses metabolism to keep certain factors in particular ranges if possible, such as temperature (thermoregulation), pH, etc. The sum of all energy used in a time period is called the [metabolic rate][].
+[Torpor][] is a state of minimized activity and metabolism.
+[Hibernation][] is long-term torpor.

 [Adenosine Triphosphate][] (ATP) is a coenzyme that powers endergonic reactions and thus most cellular work.
 ATP is often called the currency of energy in cells.
 ATP is a ribose nucleotide, an Adenine base, and three phosphates.
 The phosphate chain is linked with phosphoanhydride bonds which have a large -ΔG with hydrolysis and are therefore "high energy" bonds.
 The three phosphates are negatively charged and repel each other, so the terminal phosphate may be easily transferred to another molecule (leaving Adenosine Diphosphate or ADP).
 This hydrolysis releases about 7.3 kcal/mol which can drive endergonic reactions.
 An average cell produces (and recycles) about [10<sup>9</sup> ATP/s][atp per second].